karmi/retire/README.markdown

 Because all you need, really, is to just dump a JSON-representation of your data into a database and load it back again.
 Because you've noticed that _searching_ your data is a much more effective way of retrieval then constructing elaborate database query conditions.
-Because you have _lots_ of data and want to use _ElasticSearch's_ advanced distributed features.
+Because you have _lots_ of data and want to use _Elasticsearch's_ advanced distributed features.

-All good reasons to use _ElasticSearch_ as a schema-free and highly-scalable storage and retrieval/aggregation engine for your data.
+All good reasons to use _Elasticsearch_ as a schema-free and highly-scalable storage and retrieval/aggregation engine for your data.

 To use the persistence mode, we'll include the `Tire::Persistence` module in our class and define its properties;
 we can add the standard mapping declarations, set default values, or define casting for the property to create